ElbyFross/uniform-data-operator/README.md

 All what you need it's pipe down on one level and start direct work with your `ISqlOperator` instance.

-Make your own SQL query suitable by your specific task and send it to server via `SqlOperatoHandler.Active` by use one of provided methods :
+Make your own SQL command suitable by your specific task and send it to server via `SqlOperatorHandler.Active.NewCommand(YOUR_COMMAND)` by use one of provided methods :
 - `ExecuteNonQuery`
 - `ExecuteScalar`
 - `ExecuteReader`
-- `Count`

 ## How to establish connection with server?
 1. Create and instance of your `ISqlOperator` instance.